PackardChan/cluster-customizing/README.md

 # cluster-customizing
-Describes how I customize my accounts in computer clusters, with some specific advice for Harvard Odyssey and NCAR Cheyenne.
+Describes how I customize my accounts in computer clusters, with some specific tips for Harvard Odyssey and NCAR Cheyenne.

 Files in [local](local/) are for your local computer, or any other cluster. \
 Files in [share](share/) are for all machine (local, odyssey and cheyenne).